darrickross/homelab/game-server-satisfactory/simple-ubuntu-configs/README.md

 > # Start/Stop/Restart
 > # =========================================================
 > Restart=on-failure
 >
+> # Steam takes the longest to start while doing validate
+> # Depending on CPU speed/Disk Speed/Network this time may vary
+> # I have seen that 3 minutes works, but you can increase this if the service does not start in the allotted time
+> TimeoutStartSec=180
+>
 > # Before starting the main "service"
 > # We install/validate the steam game